OBSERVABILITY PLATFORM

 To install Chronoctl, see Install Chronoctl.

 To use Chronoctl, you must provide an API token and organization name to authenticate as an account with administrative privileges, either by configuring them as environment variables or passing them with the command.
+You can also securely authenticate by using the chronoctl auth command.

 Command list